JosephThomasVasquez/googleAdClick/README.md

 ## [SQL Task](https://drive.google.com/drive/u/0/folders/1eEac7X-JRnl9k9W9nv8LNkKyBOGBR8Tu)

-## I am most familiar with PostgreSQL so the syntax follows that more closer than MySQL or SQL.
+I am most familiar with PostgreSQL so the syntax follows that more closer than MySQL or SQL.
+Althoguh, I have to say database engineering is not my best skill since I usually spend more time on the visual and application layers.

+I had thought I should setup a test database on elephantSQL and ran all these scripts in dBeaver so I have actual data to work with modeling this database structure.

+## First I setup the tables using the schema and ERD from the SQL tasks PDF and photo and added some mock data into the columns.

 ### Create Tables
 - Create `country` table